-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); the use of pots (bated traps set on the seabed targeting crustaceans); the use of bottom set gill nets (curtain of netting which allow fish to swim partway through the mesh to become caught with the gills preventing backward movement) and the use of drift nets (curtains of netting hanging from the surface).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.